NORTHERN LIGHTS The Arts and Crafts from the lakes to the borders

 Day 1

 The tour begins at Lake Windermere, where we will meet at the hotel before setting off for an afternoon at Mackay Baillie Scott’s magnificent Blackwell, one of the finest Arts and Crafts houses.
-Designed and furnished by the architect as a holiday home for Manchester brewing magnate Edward Holt and his family, the house has a deliberately crafted aesthetic of simplicity where furniture and surroundings are seamlessly integrated into a whole and nothing is merely for show.
-Extraordinarily, despite a chequered history including some thirty years as a school, the house retains almost all its original architectural features, inside and out, and the Lakeland Arts Trust - which acquired the house in 1999 - have refurnished it with a carefully chosen selection of outstanding Arts and Crafts pieces, many by Baillie-Scott himself.
-Outside, the gardens have also been lovingly restored to the original designs of renowned garden designer Thomas Mawson, who paid as much attention to the ‘spirit of place’ in his arrangements of terraces and vistas as Baillie-Scott did in his use of local materials and traditional methods; architect and landscape artist working in perfect accord.
+It has a deliberately crafted aesthetic of simplicity where furniture and surroundings are seamlessly integrated into a whole and nothing is merely for show.
+The house retains almost all its original architectural features, and the Lakeland Arts Trust - which acquired the house in 1999 - have refurnished it with a carefully chosen selection of outstanding Arts and Crafts pieces, many by Baillie-Scott himself.
+Outside, the gardens have also been lovingly restored to the original designs of renowned garden designer Thomas Mawson.
 After taking time to appreciate this unique place, we return to the hotel to settle in and enjoy a group dinner.

 Day 2